rabingaire/never_kill_your_time/README.md

 - Don't forget to add never_kill_your_time on startup application of ubuntu the location of installation is `/bin/never_kill_your_time`
 - How to add my Routine?
 Open never_kill_your_time using your own text editor and inside main method there are instruction on a comment follow those.
-- I know editing the code is a buzkill.
+- I know editing the code is a buzzkill.
 I will fix that as soon as I can.
 Thank You.

 ## Yahoo I am Happy
 - Thank you for using never kill your time